kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 c.
 An agreement in contract between You and the Licensor.

-2.2 __Legal rights covered__.
+### 2.2 Legal rights covered.

 This License covers the legal rights in the Database, including:

 a. __Copyright__.
 Any copyright or neighbouring rights in the Database.
 The copyright licensed includes any individual elements of the Database, but does not cover the copyright over the Contents independent of this Database.
 See Section 2.4 for details.
 Copyright law varies between jurisdictions, but is likely to cover: the Database model or schema, which is the structure, arrangement, and organisation of the Database, and can also include the Database tables and table indexes; the data entry and output sheets; and the Field names of Contents stored in the Database;